supunhalangodaa/BugBounty-Automation/Recon/ReadMe.md

-##### PD-Action is an automation created by Project Discovery Team to Run through Github Actions.
+##### PD-Action is a Continuous reconnaissance and vulnerability assessment using GitHub Actions created by Project Discovery Team.
 ##### Note: Don't use this to Run on Github Actions since Gituhb will Ban your account due to heavy traffic load

 #### 1. Clone this to your VPS